rachel-beale/project-3/README.md

 ## Approach Taken
 ### Planning
-We spent the first day planning the foundations of our app.
-This included an overview of what pages we wanted in the app, details of the schema's and controllers we would need, as well as a usermap that detailed exactly what would be included on each page.
+We spent the first day throughly planning the foundations of our app.
+This included an overview of what we pages we wanted in the app, details of the schema's and controller's we would need for the backend  and well as throughly planning our user map.

 <img src = ./README-files/seeded-plan.png >

 <img src = ./README-files/seeded-usermap.png >